Got a Sunburn? Here’s How To Tell if It’ll Turn Into Sun Poisoning (and What To Do About It)

 • Use a soothing moisturizer.
 Aloe vera gel or a gentle, fragrance-free moisturizer or balm can help heal burned, blistered skin.
 Keeping the area moisturized will also help prevent scarring.
 If your skin feels especially itchy and inflamed, a topical antihistamine may also help provide relief.
 Coconut oil can help heal a sunburn, too, but you should only apply it once your skin is no longer hot to the touch, or you'll risk making the burn and your symptoms worse.

 • Manage the pain.
 Sun poisoning can be incredibly painful.
-Over-the-counter pain relievers like ibuprofen or acetaminophen (Tylenol) can help reduce pain and inflammation.
+Besides cool compresses, calamine lotion or colloidal oatmeal bath can help with pain, per the American Academy of Dermatology Association.
+If those don't work, then try over-the-counter pain relievers like ibuprofen or acetaminophen (Tylenol) to help reduce pain and inflammation.

 • Avoid further sun exposure.
 It may seem obvious, but this one is critical: If you have sun poisoning, additional UV exposure will only exacerbate the damage.
 Stay out of the sun as much as possible to give your skin a chance to heal, and make sure to cover up the area (such as with long sleeves, a hat, and sunscreen) before you do go outside again.